IIIF/website/source/event/2022/cambridge/index.md

 ### Logistics

 * Registration: Registration will open in early 2022.
-* Dates: The week of June 6-10, 2022
+* Dates: June 6-8, 2022
 * Locations: Cambridge/Boston, MA (See [map](#locations) below for venue locations and more)
-    - IIIF Showcase: MIT Campus, Ray and Maria Stata Center
+    - IIIF Showcase: MIT Campus
-    - Workshops and Conference: Harvard Campus, various locations
+    - Conference: Harvard Campus, various locations

 * Cost: $375 general ticket, $240 [Consortium members][consortium] ticket, $100 student/discount ticket
 * Capacity: Approximately 300
 * Code of Conduct: The IIIF [Code of Conduct][conduct] applies
-* Social Media: Tweets about the event should use [#iiif][hashtag] or [@iiif_io][twitter]
+* Social Media: Tweets about the event should use [#iiif2022][hashtag] or [@iiif_io][twitter]

-Stay tuned to the [IIIF-Discuss][iiif-discuss] email list for announcements and updates.
+Stay tuned to the [IIIF-Discuss][iiif-discuss] email list and our newsletter for announcements and updates.

 ### Travel